Essenceia/essenceia.github.io/content/projects/Floating_dragon/index.md

 This project was a great lesson in why we need the IEEE to keep the age-old tradition of attracting engineers with the promise of free donuts and locking them in a room until a spec is produced!

-Turns out, when you don’t have a spec you can implement something however you want, so naturally everyone does it differently!
+Turns out, when you don’t have a spec you can implement something however you want, so naturally [everyone does it differently!](https://xkcd.com/927/)

 Now, we are building a custom accelerator, so `bfloat16` operation compatibility isn’t a huge issue, the problem is that we now need to choose for ourselves which ice cream toppings we want on our floating point math flavor.

 The first question to settle is rounding modes.
 We need to choose at least one, and for testing against known test vectors it needs to be one of the IEEE modes.
 Out of the 5 modes in the spec, round towards zero is by far the most convenient and cheapest to implement in hardware.
-Unlike the others you never need to round upwards to the next floating point value, allowing me, to skip the need for a 16 bit addition at the very end (perfectly placed right on the critical path for maximum timing pressure) of the addition.
+Unlike the others you never need to round upwards to the next floating point value, allowing me to skip the need for a 16 bit addition at the very end (perfectly placed right on the critical path for maximum timing pressure) of the addition.

-But, `RZ` (round towards zero) as another massive advantage, and that its behavior on overflow:
+But, `RZ` (round towards zero) has another massive advantage, and that its behavior on overflow:
 `RZ` doesn’t overflow to \(\pm\infty\) it clamps!

 This means that, as long as no \(\infty\) is provided as an input for my addition and multiplication operations they will never produce an \(\infty\).
 So by disallowing \(\infty\) to be used as input I can drop \(\infty\) support entirely and save on hardware.

 But, it gets better: the only operations that organically produce a `NaN` in addition and multiplication operations are against \(\infty\).
 So if I also disallow `NaN` as an input value I can also remove the hardware cost of supporting them.

-Lastly we have the question of denormal support, probably the least debated question in `bfloat16` design, the 126 additional denormal values are just not worth their hardware hassle: dropped.
+Lastly we have the question of denormal support, probably the least debated question in `bfloat16` design: the 126 additional denormal values are just not worth their hardware hassle, dropped.

 To recap, our ice cream order is 🍨:
 - `bfloat16`: 1 bit sign, 8 bits exponent, 7 bits significant